Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 ---

 I'm a Ph.D. candidate at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
 Previously, I was a visiting researcher with the Robotics Institute, Carnegie Mellon University (CMU) in 2023, supervised by Prof. Changliu Liu; the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and the Department of Mechanical Engineering at CMU in 2018.

-My research interests are Bayesian learning, macro/micro driving behavior analysis, and multi-agent interaction modeling in intelligent transportation systems.
-Specifically, I'm more interested in revealing the mechanisms of social interactions conveyed in microscopic human driving behaviors and investigating how the interactive behaviors impact macroscopic traffic flow dynamics.
+My research interests are Bayesian learning, spatiotemporal modeling, macro/micro driving behavior analysis, and multi-agent interaction modeling in intelligent transportation systems.
+Specifically, I'm more interested in revealing the mechanisms of dynamic interactions conveyed in microscopic human driving behaviors and investigating how the interactive behaviors impact macroscopic traffic flow dynamics.

 👋 Please feel free to contact me to schedule a quick discussion if you are interested in collaborating with me.